Troubleshooting Incoming SAML SSO

 Error

-Upon putting in the Username and Password for SSO Login, the following error occurs.
+Upon entering the Username and Password for SSO Login, the following error occurs:

 • Click on the Absorb App inside the SSO portal; the link is broken and goes to an error page.